Thomas Ruff: Photographs 1979 – 2017

 Born in 1958 in Zell am Harmersbach, Germany, Thomas Ruff attended the renowned Staatliche Kunstakademie in Düsseldorf from 1977 to 1985.
 Thomas has been the subject of numerous solo exhibitions internationally, including recently Object Relations at the Art Gallery of Ontario in Toronto, a survey at the National Museum of Modern Art, Tokyo and 21st Century Museum of Contemporary Art, Kanazawa both also in 2016 and Thomas Ruff: Lichten at the Stedelijk Museum voor Actuele Kunst (S.M.A.K.) in Ghent in 2014.
 Other recent solo exhibitions include those organized by Haus der Kunst, Munich (2012); LWL-Landesmuseum für Kunst und Kulturgeschichte, Münster; Centro de Arte Contemporáneo de Málaga, Spain (both 2011); Castello di Rivoli, Turin; Museum für Neue Kunst, Freiburg, Germany; Kunsthalle Wien, Vienna (all 2009); Műcsarnok Kunsthalle, Budapest (2008); Moderna Museet, Stockholm; and Sprengel Museum Hannover, Germany (both 2007).
 Work by the artist is held in museum collections worldwide, including the Art Institute of Chicago; Hamburger Bahnhof – Museum für Gegenwart, Berlin; The Metropolitan Museum of Art, New York; Moderna Museet, Stockholm; Solomon R. Guggenheim Museum, New York; and Stedelijk Museum voor Actuele Kunst (S.M.A.K.), Ghent.
 Ruff was recently selected as a finalist for the Prix Pictet photography award.
 He lives and works in Düsseldorf.

-Exhibition curated by Iwona Blazwick, Director, Whitechapel Gallery with Cameron Foote, Assistant Curator, Whitechapel Gallery.
+Exhibition curated by Iwona Blazwick, former Director, Whitechapel Gallery with Cameron Foote, Assistant Curator, Whitechapel Gallery.

 The exhibition is accompanied by a fully-illustrated publication including essays by David Campany, Sarah James and others, alongside a glossary and bibliography.